 Disaster loans may be available to individuals and businesses to repair or replace disaster-damaged property, inventory, and supplies.
 Homeowners and renters may also be eligible for SBA loans to repair or replace disaster-related damages to homes or personal property.

 The SBA offers low-interest, long-term disaster loans for physical damage, working capital, and economic injury.
 The filing deadline to return applications for physical property damage is Dec.
 11, 2017.
-The deadline to return economic injury applications is July 12, 2018.

 Apply for a SBA Disaster Loan